allan-tulane/sp24-assignment-01-basiliage/assignment-01.md

   - 3c.
 (7 pts) Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
 This is analogous to our implementation of `sum_list_recursive`.
 To do so, you will need to think about how to combine partial solutions from each recursive call.
 Make use of the provided class `Result`.

   - 3d.
 (4 pts) What is the Work and Span of this sequential algorithm?
-.
+2 work and 1 span .
 .
 .